rust-lang/rust/atom.md

 # Running Rustfmt from Atom

+## RLS

+Rustfmt is included with the Rust Language Server, itself provided by [ide-rust](https://atom.io/packages/ide-rust).

+`apm install ide-rust`

+Once installed a file is formatted with `ctrl-shift-c` or `cmd-shift-c`, also available in context menu.

+## atom-beautify

-You'll need to install [Beautify](https://atom.io/packages/atom-beautify), you can do this by running `apm install atom-beautify`.
+Another way is to install [Beautify](https://atom.io/packages/atom-beautify), you can do this by running `apm install atom-beautify`.

 There are 2 setting that need to be configured in the atom beautifier configuration.